beep-projects/SystaPi/helpers/homeassistant/README.md

     You need to include the provided YAML files in your Home Assistant `configuration.yaml` file.
 You can do this by adding the following lines to your `configuration.yaml`:

     ```yaml
-    # Loads default set of integrations.
-Do not remove.
-    default_config:

     # include sensors for reading values from SystaPi vi SystaREST API
     rest: !include systarestapi.yaml
     # includ commands for controlling SystaPi via STouchREST API